noirello/pyorc/docs/api.rst

 .. attribute:: typedescription.fields

-    A read-only dictionary of teh struct's fields, where the keys are the fields names and teh values are typedescription objects.
+    A read-only dictionary of the struct's fields, where the keys are the fields names and teh values are typedescription objects.

 .. attribute:: typedescription.kind